Transfer and Exchange Student Housing

 Transfer and Exchange Student Living Learning Community Spaces

 In an effort to assist transfer and exchange students in their transition to Vanderbilt, opportunities are available for students to join our LLC’s (Living Learning Communities).

 If you are interested in these communities, please indicate your interest on the housing application.
 Students will be randomly selected from the applicant pool to fill the spaces in these communities.
 Assignment to these communities is not guaranteed and space is extremely limited.

 Mayfield Transfer Experience:

-In addition to the Transfer Interest Communities, the McGill Project continues to accept applications.
-McGill offers students an open and inviting environment where they can learn from and interact with faculty and staff members outside the classroom.
+The McGill Project offers students an open and inviting environment where they can learn from and interact with faculty and staff members outside the classroom.
 A home for students with a wide variety of majors and interests, McGill members consider themselves part of an ongoing campus tradition of free expression and discovery.
-Additional information about the McGill Project, along with a link to the application, is available here.
-Questions about the McGill Project should be directed to Danny Coradazzi (email@example.com).

-Transfer students can make a roommate request on the Transfer Housing Application.
-Roommate requests are not guaranteed.
+Transfer and exchange students can make a roommate request on the housing application.
+Roommate requests are not guaranteed and only mutual requests are considered.
+Students will need the full name and VUnetID of their requested roommate in order to submit their request.
 Students should not finalize plans with their requested roommate until receiving their room assignment in early August.

-As a reminder, transfer student move-in is scheduled for Friday, August 17, 2018.
+Transfer student move-in is scheduled for Friday, August 19, 2022.
 Students will be provided with a specific afternoon move-in time with their room assignment information.
-Room assignment information will be emailed to all incoming transfer students on or before August 10, 2018.
-Prior to August 17, we will be preparing the halls for your arrival and as a result, will not be able to accommodate early move-in requests.
+Move-in times will range from 1 p.m. until 4:30 p.m.
+Room assignment information will be emailed to all incoming transfer and exchange students on or before August 10, 2022.
+Prior to move-in, we will be preparing the halls for your arrival and as a result, will not be able to accommodate early move-in requests.
 Please plan your travel to Nashville accordingly.